-As mentioned in the introduction, considering the heat-mass exchange at the CMB, we introduce the influence exerted by a cold source, such as subducting/subducted plates in the mantle, by setting a non-uniform mantle-bottom temperature boundary in the following model.
-Given that some ULVZs are located in seismic cold zones and at the edge of the Pacific or Afro-Atlantic LLVSPs (Garnero & McNamara, 2008), this could suggest the presence of long-lasting cold sources.
-Then, according to previous estimates of the lateral temperature variation in the lowermost mantle, the peak temperature difference between the mantle plume base and surrounding lower mantle is not expected to be more than 500 °K (Davies et al., 2015; Deschamps & Li, 2019; Solomatov & Moresi, 2002; WATSON & McKENZIE, 1991).
-Although the lateral temperature variation at the top of the outer core does not exceed ~1 °K (Mound et al., 2019), considering the stronger heat exchange within the outer core (owing to high thermal conductivity) than in the mantle, and in reference to the ± 100 °K setting in previous work (Aubert et al., 2007), we set the peak lateral temperature difference between cold source location and normal ambient mantle at the bottom boundary to be 0, -100, -200, -300 °K. This would result in both a cooling effect on the local ambient mantle outside of the mantle plume and the cooling of the plume itself within a few tens of kilometers (<50 km) of the plume edge (Figure S1).
+As mentioned in section 1, considering the heat-mass exchange at the CMB, we introduced the influence exerted by a cold source, such as subducting/subducted plates in the mantle, by setting a nonuniform mantle-bottom temperature boundary in the following model.
+Given that several ULVZs are located in seismic cold zones and at the edges of the Pacific or Afro-Atlantic LLSVPs (Garnero & McNamara, 2008), this suggests the presence of long-lasting cold sources.
+According to previous estimates of the lateral temperature variation in the lowermost mantle, the peak temperature difference between the mantle plume base and the surrounding lower mantle is not expected to be greater than 500 K (Davies et al., 2015; Deschamps & Li, 2019; Solomatov & Moresi, 2002; WATSON & McKENZIE, 1991).
+Although the lateral temperature variation at the top of the outer core does not exceed ~1 K (Mound et al., 2019), considering the stronger heat exchange within the outer core (owing to high thermal conductivity) than in the mantle, and in reference to the ± 100 K setting found in previous work (Aubert et al., 2007), we set the peak lateral temperature difference between cold source location and normal ambient mantle at the bottom boundary to be 0, -100, -200, and -300 K. This would result in both a cooling effect on the local ambient mantle outside the mantle plume and cooling of the plume itself within a few tens of kilometers (<50 km) of the plume edge (Figure S1).